RubenSab/ansAI/README.md

 # Usage
 - make sure to have your virtual environment activated if you installed the required dependencies into it
-- run ansAI by writing `python3 ansAI.pt`
+- run ansAI by writing `python3 ansAI.py`